<meta name="robots" content="noindex">

 13

-Licensing Program Analyst (LPA) Vincent Moleski arrived unannounced to deliver findings on this complaint investigation.
+Licensing Program Analyst (LPA) Vincent Moleski arrived unannounced to conduct a case management visit.
 LPA Moleski met with facility administrator James Dial and explained the purpose of the visit.

 I acknowledge receipt of this form and understand my licensing appeal rights as explained and received.